NiccoloPuccinelli/SEM/digital_mirror_docs/Documentation.md

 The passengers module adds passengers to the digital mirror, with distribution of new requests that we obtained from both the data of the Transportation Authority of San Francisco and Uber Movement, as in the case of drivers.

 Each passenger enters the system with a request for a ride to a ride-sharing provider (either Uber or Lyft, in our experiments).
 Passengers’ requests are distributed among Uber and Lyft according to the [current market share](https://secondmeasure.com/datapoints/rideshare-industry-overview/), 75\% for Uber as first choice, and 25\% for Lyft.
-With the implementation of the flat-rate provider, we assumed a new realistic distribution starting from the actual distribution of taxis versus ride-sharing services, that is, 65\% Uber, 20\% Lyft, and 15\% Flat.

 After the initial request, passengers wait for an offer, and either accept the offer (and complete the ride) or decline the offer and either forward the same request to the other ride-sharing provider or exit the system.
 If the ride is accepted by the driver of the corresponding ride service, the ride is marked as in progress, until its conclusion.
 If the ride is not accepted, the statistics of the relevant provider are updated, and the user has the option to refer to the other provider.
 At this point, if the other provider accepts the run, the service begins as described above, otherwise the passenger's run is not fulfilled.